izamha/Student-Q-A/README.md

-#TSudent Q&A - An Q&A site for students
+#Sudent Q&A - A Question & Answer site for students

 ### What is this website for?

 It's for asking any question!
 Be it social, academic..etc.
-An then anyone informed who is a registered user of the platform shall reply/comment on your question.
+An then anyone informed who is a registered user of the platform shall reply/comment on that question.
 There is some kind of grade system which rewards a user points whenever they answer/comment on a question.